Programmatic Usage

 • Messages typed in the web app or browser extension

-• Messages typed in Slack by team members
+• Messages typed in Slack (or Microsoft Teams, or equivalent) by team members

 The key distinction: if a message wasn't directly typed and sent manually, it's programmatic.